Enhjin/Vivere/docs/status.md

 ### Approach

 Aforementioned on our home page...: to start this project, we first created random maps by writing a program that helps us generate a map via XML strings.
 The user would input the size of the map he or she wants, and shortly after, the program will output a long string for the map.
 This map includes exit point(s), blocks/areas where the agent is not able to access, and a location for the fire to start spreading.
+It is important to note the material of the generated map.
+We decided to set the material of the floor to be carpet so that the fire can spread; however, in Minecraft, it is normal for the fire to go out after a certain period of time.
+To battle this, we put netherrack blocks below the carpet so that when the carpet burns out, the fire continues and never estinguishes.
+In order to have our fire spread in a 'controlled path,' we used sea lanterns to prevent the fire from spreading in a certain direction.

-To ensure our agent is not overfitting on one kind of map, we used this program to generate random maps for our agent to train and test.
+To avoid overfitting our agent on one kind of map, we used this program to generate random mazes for our agent to train and test.
 After the maze is built, we spawn the agent in a random location.
 The image below shows the final result of a randomly generated 5x5 sized maze.

 <p align="center">
     <img src="https://raw.githubusercontent.com/Enhjin/Vivere/master/homepage%20img.png" alt="Result"  width="600" height="600"/>
 </p>
-<center><sub>Image 1 (Above): An example where of our randomly generated maze with fire.</sub></center>
+<center><sub>Image 1 (Above): An example of our randomly generated maze with fire.</sub></center>

-As of yet, we have not implemented any resources within the maze.
+As of yet, we have not implemented any resources within the program.

-We decided to use the Deep-Q Learning algorithm which uses greedy-epsilon based policy.
+For the artificial intelligence, we decided to use the Deep-Q Learning algorithm which uses greedy-epsilon based policy.
 Deep-Q Learning is based on the following:

 <p align="center">
     <img src="http://simplecore-dev.intel.com/ai/wp-content/uploads/sites/71/bellman-equation-example.png" alt="Bellman Ford Equation"/></p>